golemfactory/golem-docs/src/pages/docs/creators/javascript/tutorials/using-reputation.md

 - **The default setting of 2:** This default strikes a good balance between picking the best providers and maintaining some variety.
 It introduces a touch of randomness, which can be beneficial.
 This allows you to leverage a wider range of providers and avoid relying solely on the same ones.
   Using the Agreement Selector

-By including the agreementSelector in your settings, you enable the system to automatically select the most suitable provider for your tasks based on your filter's criteria and the provider's performance data.
+By including the agreementSelector, you enable the system to automatically select the most suitable provider for your tasks based on your filter's criteria and the provider's performance data.
 This feature can significantly enhance your project's efficiency by ensuring your tasks are assigned to reliable and high-performing providers.

 ## The benefits of fine-tuning reputation weights